706f6c6c7578/oc/README.md

 Regards
 Bob

-## oc_guard_server.go
+## oc_node_server.go

-oc_guard_server.go uses [minicrypt](https://github.com/706f6c6c7578/minicrypt) to decrypt incoming data, prior it sends it to middlemen.
-The accepted message size for a Guard is limited to 42 KB.
+oc_node_server.go uses [minicrypt](https://github.com/706f6c6c7578/minicrypt) to decrypt incoming data, prior it sends it to the next hop.
+The accepted message size for a node is limited to 4096 KB.

-A new -h (hide server response) parameter was  added to oc_client.go, so that users can hide the server response.
+A node needs a special file format, containing an X-OC-To: header.
+Multiple hops are supported by
+chaining messages, like Cypherpunk Remailers (TypeI) do.

-Why and when should you use a Guard node as first hop?
+Why and when should you use nodes?
 In case you are not sure if your online computer is monitored by spyware.

 You simply create your messages on an offline computer and encrypt your payload with minicrypt, prior sending data with your online computer.

 ## oc_email_server.go